 Behavioral Food Subsidies

-We conduct a pre-registered field experiment with low-income grocery shoppers to study how behavioral interventions can be leveraged to improve the effectiveness of subsidies for healthy food purchases.
-Our unique design enables us to elicit choices between subsidies and deliver subsidies both before and at the point of purchase.
-We examine the effects of two non-restrictive changes to the choice environment: giving shoppers agency over the subsidy they receive and introducing a waiting period before the shopping trip to prompt deliberation about the food purchase decision.
-Combined, our interventions substantially increase the effectiveness of subsidies, increasing healthy purchases by 61% relative to a restricted healthy food subsidy and 199% relative to an un-subsidized control group.
-These low-cost, scalable, and effective interventions have significant implications for behaviorally-motivated policy aiming to mitigate nutritional inequality.
+We conduct a pre-registered field experiment with low-income grocery shoppers to study how behavioral interventions can improve the effectiveness of healthy food subsidies.
+Our unique design enables us to elicit choices and deliver subsidies both before and at the point of purchase.
+We examine the effects of two non-restrictive changes to the choice environment: giving shoppers a choice over the type of subsidy they receive and introducing a waiting period before the shopping trip to prompt deliberation about the food purchase decision.
+Combined, our interventions substantially improve the effectiveness of subsidies, increasing healthy purchases by 61% relative to a choice-less subsidy restricted to healthy food, and 199% relative to an un-subsidized control group.
+We discuss how these low-cost, scalable interventions can help mitigate nutritional inequality.

-Keywords: agency, deliberation, nutrition, choice architecture, waiting periods, field experiment
+Keywords: nutrition, subsidy, agency, deliberation, waiting periods, field experiment

 JEL Classification: D9, D12, C93